 As a real estate agent, over the course of your career you might find yourself thinking of ways in which you can better approach your target audience.
 Whether it’s buyers, sellers or just people who are interested in the real estate market, your portfolio of clients used to be limited to your direct contact lists.
-People that you know or that come to you directly with a property or wanting to find a property.
+People that you know of, are close to or that come to you directly with a property to sell or in search of a property to buy.
 We now live in the age of information, however, and the internet has opened up a whole new frontier that can be accessed with just one click.
 The internet makes it possible to reach tens, hundreds or thousands of people every day and the days when you would just sit at your desk and have people walking in your office interested in purchasing real estate are long gone.

 What is a blog?

 A blog can be used for many things, but to put it simply, a blog is a platform that can be used in order to promote.
 The next question is, promote what?
 Well … if we say anything it might sound far-fetched, but yes … anything is the correct answer.
 From vacation spots to cooking, from business models to DIYs, or simply your daily experience.
 If you embark on a search for peculiar real estate blogging subjects you’ll fall down the rabbit hole and be stuck there for a while.
 The most important thing about blogging for real estate agents is to use it correctly.